 As for the third point, it’s best to eat when you’re relaxed and not on the run where distractions and stress can inhibit your meal intake.
 Designate a few different times throughout the day to sit down and enjoy your food which is a good habit for maintaining a consistent eating schedule.

-But when severe enough, we recommended talking to a therapist and/or getting some treatment as you don’t want either of these issues to worsen.
+But when severe enough, we recommend talking to a therapist and/or getting some treatment as you don’t want either of these issues to worsen.
 Click Here to read more and get the Weight Gain Calculator.

 Here’s a great resource about Stress & Eating Behaviors.